-It is long established that the terms of break clauses in leases need to be followed exactly in order for a break to be successful.
+It is long established that the terms of a break clause in a lease must be followed exactly in order for a break to be successful.
 Through a myriad of case law, we know that the Courts are not prepared to re-write an unfair break clause or in any way vary what was agreed between the parties – if the lease says the break must be served on pink paper, then it will not take effect if it is not, no matter how trivial the requirement may seem.

 The most common issues with break clauses that we come across are: